-2. Energy Management Businesses with Electric Vehicles and Storage Batteries provide customers with clean power options and the kind of energy-management services that will make them more resilient to change in the energy landscape.
+2. Energy Management Businesses with Electric Vehicles and Storage Batteries change in the energy landscape.

-Mitsubishi Corporation and NTT Anode Energy are looking into the possibility of developing microgrid platforms that incorporate electric vehicles and storage batteries, new decentralized power businesses that use microgrid platforms, and new energy solutions businesses that utilize the business networks of both companies.
+Mitsubishi Corporation and NTT Anode Energy are looking into the possibility of developing microgrid platforms that incorporate electric vehicles and storage batteries, new decentralized power businesses that use microgrid platforms, and new energy solutions businesses that utilize the business networks of both

-Through these initiatives, we will combine NTT Group's ICT and direct current supply technologies with the Mitsubishi Corporation Group's power business insight and expertise to
+Through these initiatives, we will combine NTT Group's ICT and direct current supply technologies with the Mitsubishi